tejas-2232/terraform_exercises/README.md

 * `multi-cloud` -> Deploying resorces for multi-cloud environments
 * `terraform_CLI`->
 * `lifecycle-for-resources` -> using lifecycle to prevent accidental termination of resources.
-* `provisionAzureVm` -> How to provision a virtual machine on Azure
+* `provisionAzureVm` -> How to provision a virtual machine on Azur

+To delete .lock file use below command

+>